altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
-~They fell through the barrier - silence engulfed them.~ ~Kent wasn’t moving - she was still holding on tight to him.~ ~They landed on the deck of the ship.~
+~They fell through the barrier - silence engulfed them.~ ~Kent wasn't moving - she held him tight.~
+~They landed on the deck of the ship.~
 ~Captain alacira standing there.~
 ~Whitewater behind her.~
 *Martha knelt over Kent.*
-"M::He’s hurt,"
+"M::He's hurt,"
-~He didn’t get up...~
+~He didn't get up...~
-~He didn’t move.~
+~He didn't move.~
 *Alacira rushed over - and moved her out of the way.*
 }
 {
 "A::We got it from here."
-*She shouted for a medic and one came in rushed in from below deck.*
+*She shouted for a medic.*
+*and one came in rushed in from below deck.*
 ~A doctor with a big black purse - the kind from Victorian times.~ *He bent over to see Kent - pushing Martha back onto her feet.*
 "A::Did you get it?"
 *Alacira looked back up at Martha, who nodded.*
-*The marble left from her pocket to her hand then to Alacira who inspected it.*
+*The marble left her pocket to her hand then to Alacira who inspected it.*
 }
 {
 "A::Good job...
-He’ll be fine."
+He'll be fine."
 *She looked behind her and nodded, *
 "A::Send her back"
 *Martha turned around.*
 ~Behind her was a giant tribal mask.~
-*It was shaking back and forth - behind it was Gerald’s voice going:*
+*It was shaking back and forth - behind it was Gerald's voice going:*
 "G::Uhh ga booga booga!"
 ~Startling her awake.~
 }